-As at 30 June 2017, the Group had interest bearing borrowings of \$45.4 million, therefore the Group's income and operating cash flows would be impacted by changes in market interest rates.
+As at 30 June 2018, the Group had interest bearing borrowings of \$44.0 million, therefore the Group's income and operating cash flows would be impacted by changes in market interest rates.
 Interest rate risk is managed by way of proactive action by management and advisors.
 At balance date CTM has no interest rate cap, swap or options in place and has managed interest rate risk by fixing interest payable for short terms of 1 - 6 months on material borrowings.
 Under the terms of CTM's financing arrangements, interest payable is determined using an appropriate base for the currency borrowed.

-Changes in US LIBOR for example could therefore affect CTM in the medium or long term and accordingly, various strategies to mitigate interest payable may be adopted should material volatility or rates increases be forecast.
+Changes in US LIBOR (London Interbank Offered Rate) for example could therefore affect CTM in the medium or long term and accordingly, various strategies to mitigate interest payable may be adopted should material volatility or rates increases be forecast.
+The Group has considered its exposure to interest rate movements and note that significant changes in interest rates would not result in a material impact to Finance costs.